samanthamjohn/homepage/_posts/2021-07-28-Churcha-Chironja.md

 Starting a church sounds crazy, but it’s been an incredibly impactful experience that I want to share.

-Churcha Chironja is a practice where you, your friends, and your community come together to ask and ponder Big Life Questions.
+Churcha Chironja is a practice where you, your friends, and your community come together in a secular setting to ask and ponder questions that are usually the province of religion.
 You step back from your day-to-day problems and think longer-term and bigger picture.
 At its best, the church is a magic seed that grows into deep connections with strangers and friends alike.

 # How it works
 Every Sunday, we gather over a meal followed by a “sermon,” a short talk about a life topic that has challenged the speaker.
 Personal stories are encouraged.
 Then we have a conversation where folks react to the sermon and share their own stories on the same theme.
 We end with a poem that we co-create.